th2-net/th2-docs/content/common/modules/codec.md

 The filtering can also be applied for pins with a `subscribe` attribute.

 ### Links config
-The main link that every **codec** instance should have is a dictionary link.
+The main link that almost every **codec** instance should have is a dictionary link.
 The **codec** instance will use a linked dictionary as a reference for validations.

 <notice note >

-If a protocol-specific **codec** requires a dictionary, it won't properly function without it.
+If a protocol-specific **codec** requires a dictionary, it won't start without dictionary.

 </notice >